-Every request served from inside a browser's cache or from your delivery infrastructure cache (such as Varnish Cache) is one less request made to your web servers; one less request your servers need to connect with, compute and send.
+Every request served from inside a browser's cache or from your delivery infrastructure cache is one less request made to your web servers; one less request your servers need to connect with, compute and send.
 These requests are faster for the browser and reduce the stress on your web servers.
 Caching can keep your pages loading quickly at traffic levels 10 to 100 times greater than might otherwise be the case.